 - (1) Parties.
-All parties in the trial court proceeding other than the petitioner are respondents for all purposes. - (2) Declaration.
-A petitioner must file a declaration attesting that a copy of the petition was provided to all parties and the judge of the trial court proceeding.
+All parties in the Superior Court proceeding other than the petitioner are respondents for all purposes. - (2) Declaration.
+A petitioner must file a declaration attesting that a copy of the petition was provided to all parties and the judge of the Superior Court proceeding.